ibm-cloud-docs/watsonxdata/prov_lite_plan.md

    ```
    {: codeblock}

-2. Select an account on which you want to create an instance.
+2. Select an account in which you want to create an instance.

 3. Create a new formation.